 Prineville is a somewhat small city located in the state of Oregon.
 With a population of 9,530 people and four constituent neighborhoods, Prineville is the 54th largest community in Oregon.

-Prineville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Prineville is a city of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Prineville who work in office and administrative support (12.70%), sales jobs (12.00%), and food service (8.81%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Prineville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Prineville is a city of service providers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Prineville who work in office and administrative support (14.15%), sales jobs (10.99%), and personal care services (9.65%).

-Prineville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Prineville doesn't have a public transportation system that people use for their commute.

+Prineville is a somewhat ethnically-diverse city.
 The people who call Prineville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Prineville residents report their race to be White, followed by Native American.
-Important ancestries of people in Prineville include Irish, English, Norwegian, and Italian.
+The greatest number of Prineville residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Prineville include English, Irish, Italian, and Norwegian.

 The most common language spoken in Prineville is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and German.